If I got a penny for every time someone told me that eating vegan on a budget is impossible, I'd be crazy rich.

 1. Find a strong why.
-Unfortunately, I tried to go vegan for health and lasted a few minutes.
+I tried to go vegan for health and lasted a few minutes.
 Eventually, I educated myself on animal practices and the environmental impact of the animal agriculture industry, and it stuck.
-That doesn't mean you going for health is a bad idea – but for me personally, it didn't work.
-Everyone's why can be different.
+That doesn't mean you going for health is a bad idea – but for me, it didn't work.
+Everyone's why is different.
 It just needs to work for you.

 3. Find support.
 Going vegan can feel isolating, especially if you grow up in a small rural town.
 This is why I recommend joining Facebook vegan groups.
-Every large city has several Facebook groups for vegans and even better, there are monthly potlucks in most cities for vegans.
+Every large city has several Facebook groups for vegans, and even better, there are monthly potlucks in most towns for vegans.

 5. Listen to podcasts on the reg.
 I listed the best vegan podcasts above that will keep you motivated, inspired, and educated by vegan doctors.

 6. Stick to healthy food.
-Vegan faux meats and cheeses aren't the healthiest foods despite not having meat or dairy in them, and they're really expensive.
-However, they're reaaaally good so make sure to try 'em!
+Vegan faux meats and cheeses aren't the healthiest foods despite not having meat or dairy in them, and they're costly.
+However, they're good, so make sure to try them!

 7. Vitamins.
 Vegans have a potential deficiency for B12 since the way our produce has changed so much over the years.
 However, a large percentage of the Americans have a B12 deficiency, so whether you're vegan or not, it's probably a good idea to take B12.
 Speak to your doctor first.

 8. Don't be judgemental.
 It can be easy to be judgemental when you switched your diet because you think it's the best diet out there for your health and the environment.
 Maybe it is, but it's important to remember where you came from.
 You weren't always vegan, so you can't be judgemental to others for their diet choices.
 Don't become a pushy vegan.
-I'm not and many people have gone because of me – while a friend of mine is veerrrry pushy and constantly pushes people away from veganism.
+I'm not, and many people have become vegan *partially* because of me – while a friend of mine is pushy and continuously pushes people away from veganism.

 9. Sign up for Veganuary.
 You'll get daily emails with delicious recipes, meal plans, helpful tips, and get information on how what you eat can have an impact on your health, animals, and the environment.
 You can sign up here.

-10. Get a free weak of a doctors made meal plan at Forks Over Knives Meal Planner.
-I've used it myself and it's awesome and a huge timesaver.
+10. Get a free weak of doctors made meal plan at Forks Over Knives Meal Planner.
+I've used it myself.
+It's awesome and a huge timesaver.